 The truth is all of this is vital for scaling businesses; we’re not going to shy away from that fact.
 You need a great product or service for a company to thrive, the right series of funding to get it off the ground and a level of brand awareness that will ensure loyal consumers.
 But to get these things in order, you need the right talent.
 Therefore, you need a strong employer brand that can draw in the best and brightest people and position you as a workplace of choice.

-It’s no use thinking about your employer brand at the exact same that you’re trying to find talent.
-If you need to scale your business rapidly, you need an employer brand that will support your talent acquisition.
+It’s no use thinking about your employer brand at the exact same that you’re trying to find tech talent, as hiring for available vacancies will always take priority.
+If you need to scale your business rapidly, you need an employer brand that will support your talent acquisition and help to drive a higher volume of applications.
 You need to know who you are (or will be) as an employer, how you’ll position yourself against your main competitors in the talent market.
 Therefore, if you want to attract the best talent to your growing company, you need to put in some of the groundwork before you even think about scaling your business.